AsceticMonk/3D-Touch-Study-Notes/README.md

 #3D Touch Study Notes

-A collection of developmental information about 3D Touch introduced by Apple.
+A collection of developmental information on 3D Touch introduced by Apple.
 3D Touch is only available on iPhone 6s and iPhone 6s Plus running iOS 9.

 ##Home Screen Quick Actions